 During the preparation of this Report, the management carried out internal assessment on the materiality and relevance of the ESG issues on the Group's business.
-To better understand the views and expectation of the Group's stakeholders, the Group also identified its key stakeholders according to the impact the Group's business had on them, as well as the influence they had on the Group's business and they were engaged to provide their comprehensive assessments, through responding to questionnaires, on the materiality and relevance of the general disclosures and key performance indicators ("KPIs") of various ESG issues in respect of the Group's franchised PLB transportation services in Hong Kong.
+To better understand the views and expectation of the Group's stakeholders, the Group also identified its key stakeholders according to the impact the Group's business had on them, as well as the influence they had on the Group's business and they were engaged on an ongoing basic to provide their comprehensive assessments, through face-to-face interviews and responding to questionnaires, on the materiality and relevance of the general disclosures and Risk KPIs of various ESG issues in respect of the Group's franchised PLB and residents' bus transportation services in Hong Kong.
+The key stakeholders participated in the external assessment included but not limited to passengers, employees, shareholders, suppliers, contractors and local community organisations.

 As a result of the internal and external assessments, this Report summarises the Group's key ESG performance in the following four areas that have significant impact and contributions to the sustainability of the principal business: i) Environmental protection; ii) Operating practices; iii) Employment practices and iv) Serving the community.
 The Group will regularly seek for stakeholders' participation in the materiality and relevance assessment of the ESG aspects in the future.